Sdataanalyse/Sdataanalyse.github.io/index.md

 ##### Record high number of prostitution complaints in NYC under COVID-19, but the number of arrests keeps falling
 In 2020 more people submitted complaints regarding prostitution, meanwhile fewer people got arrested for prostitution.
 Compared to 2019, the number of prostitution complaints goes up with 273.7 % (57 from 213), while prostitution arrests go down with 52.2% (1104 vs. 472).

+*Figure 4: Yearly change in % for selected focus crimes, 2019-2022*
+<iframe src="https://raw.githack.com/Sdataanalyse/Sdataanalyse.github.io/main/Pictures/Complaint_arrest_focus_%.html" width="130%" height="650px"></iframe>

 However the number of prostitution arrests still exceeds the number of complaints.
 A reason for this can be that individuals involved in the sex industry are less likely to report such activities.
 Stigma, fear of legal repercussions, and the discrete nature of the crime contribute to underreporting.

-*Figure 4: Yearly change in % for selected focus crimes, 2019-2022*

 One of the main reasons why there year by year have been fewer people getting arrested for prostitution in NYC, compared to before COVID-19, is due to the fact, that there have been a more focus on the area, since it was found that police officers falsely arresting people for prostitution, which may explain the falling number of arrests (Trujillo 2021).
 Evenmore the focus has shifted from penalizing sex workers to instead targeting those who exploit or traffick individuals involved in the sex trade (Bromwich 2021).